 Click the image below to be taken to the gallery.
-Descriptions of each display are available by clicking the blue bubbles (or open this PDF).
+Descriptions of each display are available by clicking the gray bubbles (or open this PDF).
 We hope you enjoy the tour.

 All that Glitters—Spark and Dazzle from the Permanent Collection

 Through the ages, every human society has demonstrated a fascination with shiny objects.
 Necklaces made of glossy marine snail shells have been dated back nearly 135,000 years, while shiny crystals have been found in prehistoric burials, suggesting the allure they once held for their original owners.
 The pageantry of nearly every religion has long been enhanced by dazzling displays, from the gilded statues of Buddhist temples and the gleaming mosaics of Muslim mosques and Byzantine churches, to the bejeweled altarpieces and reliquaries of Gothic cathedrals.
 As both kings and gods, Hawaiian and Andean royalty alike donned garments entirely covered with brilliant feathers to proclaim their significance, while their counterparts in other cultures wore crowns of gold and gems.
 High status and desirability have always been signaled by the transformative effects of reflected light.